 THE Leyburn property New Farm, which has been transformed through soil enhancement technology and improved pastures, is on the market through Ray White Rural.

-Fronting the Toowoomba-Karara Road, the 929 hecate (2296 acre) property has been at the forefront of soil improvement work during the past 12 years.
+Fronting the Toowoomba-Karara Road, the 929 hectare (2296 acre) property has been at the forefront of soil improvement work during the past 12 years.

 The patented technology involved deep ripping selected areas and then injecting a sodic soil amendment agent.
 The agent stops the clay acting as a wick and stops salt being drawn up into the root zone.